gabilipede-star/InfinitePurpose_PassionRecipe-/README.md

             <div class="page active" id="page1">
                 <h2>The Neurobiological Architecture of Passion</h2>

-                <p>Now that we've explored moonshots and Massive Transformative Purpose (MTP), let's dive deeper into connecting your passion to real-world problems.
-Your <strong>Infinite Purpose</strong> emerges when you use your passion to solve problems that matter to others.</p>
+                <p>Your <strong>Infinite Purpose</strong> emerges when you use your passions to solve problems that matter to you.
+In other words, when you find a way to connect your "positive" interests with your "negative" interests.</p>

                 <h3>How Passion Works in Your Brain</h3>